Code-Institute-Submissions/neo-data-milestone-project/README.md

 ### HTML: index.html

 The html document is separated into two main areas: the first being the search input area and the second is the data output display area.
 Both of these are contained within the content display area of the html document.

 #### Content display area

 The content display area is a 'div' element which contains all the content to be displayed to the page user.
 At smaller screen resolutions, 991px screen resolutions and below, the content display area fills 100% of the screen width.
-At screen resolutions at 992px and above a left and right margin is applied to the content display area to allow a backgorund image to border the content display area.
+At screen resolutions of 992px and above a left and right margin is applied to the content display area to allow a backgorund image to border the content display area.

 #### Site title